clarkbw/fetch-community-topics/README.md

 # Discourse Topics Action

-This is a composible Action for pulling topics from a [GitHub Discourse Community](https://github.community/) category.
+This is a composible Action for pulling topics from a [GitHub Discourse Community](https://github.community/) category using the [Discourse Categories API](https://docs.discourse.org/#tag/Categories/paths/~1categories.json/post).

 Use like this: